makma/fingerprintjs.com/content/blog/how-to-generate-browser-fingerprints-in-php.md

 ### Fingerprinting vs. IP Tracking

 An [IP or Internet Protocol address](https://en.wikipedia.org/wiki/IP_address) is similar to a street address for your computer: it is a numerical label assigned to a device whenever it connects to a network.
 By storing the IP address of a user when they register, you can tell when the same device tries to make another registration.
-In addition, you can use IP tracking to block the same user accessing your site from incognito mode or different browsers.
+In addition, you can use IP tracking to block the same user from accessing your site from incognito mode or different browsers.

 Unfortunately, IP addresses are easily spoofed.
 Users can set them manually when browsing, even if they’re not using a proxy server.
 IP address tracking can also be inaccurate because different devices can have the same IP address when they share the same router.
 For example, multiple devices often share the same IP address in a university or organization network.